In a hurry? Tap or click to listen to this story in less than a minute!

 Now, for a folding screen, the durability of its fold points is critical so to address that Samsung designed a clever hinge system that relies on multiple interlocking gears that are concealed within its back.

-With this revolutionary form factor, three separate apps can be run at the same time on bigger display with what Samsung calls the “Multi-Active Window.”
+With this revolutionary form factor, three separate apps can be run at the same time on a bigger display with what Samsung calls the “Multi-Active Window.”
 This makes sense since the dimensions of the phone’s display in its tablet form are almost triple the dimensions of its outer display.

 And with continuity mode, apps can transition from phone mode to tablet mode seamlessly.
 In fact, Samsung and Google worked hand-in-hand to make sure that Android Pie and a variety of apps will support the Galaxy Fold’s novel display system.